insane78/Voron-Mods/README.md

-# StealthBurner
+# Voron-Mods
-Mods for StealthBurner RC1 that allow toolboard SHT42/EBB42 installation with dedicated mount and cover.<br>
-Actually there are 2 versions:
-- ClockWork 2
-- LGX Lite
+Various mods for Voron 2.4 and Trident